jdauphant/ansible-role-unbound/README.md

 unbound_inventory_domain:
     all: 'internal.domain' # All hosts

+# Create reverse entries from inventory
+unbound_inventory_reverse_domain:
+    all: 'internal.domain' # All hosts

 # Activate forward (activate by default)
 unbound_forward_zone_active : true
 # Forward server to google DNS (activate by default)